 If you are looking for trailer parking to start your day, please read the "Directions to Trailhead" section above.

 Steep Rock is the first major obstacle on the trail and has a number of different lines, all of which are challenging.
 Once above this rock, French Creek is the next obstacle you encounter.
-French Creek is a major bottleneck if there is any traffic on the trail.
-This obstacle changes every year and the easy line from a prior year may look nothing like it did before.
+French Creek is a major bottleneck if there is traffic on the trail.
+This obstacle changes every year, and the easy line from a prior year may look nothing like before.
 Do not park your vehicle in the creek if waiting in line for your turn to complete the obstacle

 Shortly after the city, you will traverse 2-3 small obstacles that pale in comparison to the massive rock obstacle known as Cleveland Rock.
-This obstacle will find the weakest link on your vehicle and will expose it immediately.
+This obstacle will find the weakest link on your vehicle and expose it immediately.
 Large ledges and holes on the right side will swallow up tires under 40 inches.
-The steep slab to the left seems to ignore the laws of friction providing zero traction for hard compound rubber tires.
+The steep slab to the left seems to ignore the laws of friction, providing zero traction for hard compound rubber tires.
 To top things off, mother nature throws salt on the wound by deliberately planting a mud hole at the base of the obstacle.

 and follow it back to the main dirt road you came in on, and back to the highway.